 Approval of the alternative safeguard by the financial institution or DOR facility.

-All written safety and security measures developed under 935 CMR 500.105(7) shall be treated as security planning documents, the public disclosure of which would jeopardize public safety.
+All written safety and security measures developed under 935 CMR 500.105(7): Packaging and Labeling Pre-Approval shall be treated as security planning documents, the public disclosure of which would jeopardize public safety.

-Security Requirements for Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement Operations.
+Security Requirements for Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement Operations.

-A Marijuana Establishment licensed as a Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement shall implement adequate security measures to ensure that each vehicle used for transportation of Marijuana and Marijuana Products is not readily accessible to unauthorized individuals and to prevent and detect diversion, theft or loss of Marijuana.
+A Marijuana Establishment licensed as a Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement shall implement adequate security measures to ensure that each vehicle used for transportation of Marijuana and Marijuana Products is not readily accessible to unauthorized individuals and to prevent and detect diversion, theft or loss of Marijuana.
 Security measures shall, at a minimum, include for each operational delivery vehicle:

 A vehicle security system that includes an exterior alarm;